ricardolopezg/backend-swimm/.swm/how-to-add-a-mermaid-diagram.qfdd1.sw.md

 ---
 id: qfdd1
-name: How to Add a Mermaid Diagram
+title: How to Add a Mermaid Diagram
-file_version: 1.1.0
+file_version: 1.1.1
-app_version: 0.11.1
+app_version: 1.1.4
-file_blobs:
-  monkey/infection_monkey/model/victim_host_generator.py: 1e9eba9c2ebb8163b0e325a1fd0f72b4cadba533
-  monkey/monkey_island/cc/ui/src/components/ui-components/DropdownSelect.js: 8628c0b607351b9562abd17ac4cd20f68070f0f9
 ---

 <!--MERMAID {width:100}-->